DianaBellefeuille/Electrical-Pneumatic-Modules/README.md

 The CAD for the electrical module is in the /cad/electrical directory and the CAD for the pneumatics module is in the /cad/pneumatics directory.
 The *.STL files are nice for viewing the parts in GitHub but it's the *.f3d files which contain the workable CAD.
 These are Fusion 360 CAD files.
+Hi does this work

 ## BOM
 | Description | Manfacturer | Part Number | Quantity |